Estimate Time11 min

 Keep these 2 additional things in mind when enrolling in Medicare Part D:

 1. If you don't enroll in Medicare prescription drug coverage when first eligible, you may be hit with a late-enrollment penalty, which will apply for the rest of your life.
-If you waited for more than 63 days since you were first eligible for Part D coverage and did not have "creditable coverage" (such as employer-sponsored coverage with prescription drug coverage that is as good as or better than what is offered under Medicare Part D), you will be subject to permanent financial penalties of an additional 1% per month that you go without coverage.
+If you waited 63 days or more since you were first eligible for Part D coverage and did not have "creditable coverage" (such as employer-sponsored coverage with prescription drug coverage that is as good as or better than what is offered under Medicare Part D), you will be subject to permanent financial penalties of an additional 1% per month that you go without coverage.
 This penalty is added to the premium for the plan you enroll in.
 Tip: Don't delay signing up for Medicare Part D if you don't have other prescription drug coverage.
 Say you delay enrolling for 20 months from when you no longer have creditable prescription coverage; when you finally sign up, your premium will be 20% higher.

 There are lots of health care and financial decisions to make as you transition to retirement.
 In addition to needing a strategy to generate retirement income and claim Social Security, you may need to develop a strategy to help you bridge the gap until you are eligible for Medicare coverage at age 65.
 Once you are eligible to enroll in Medicare, be sure to get the health care part of the equation right.